-The Last Quarter Moon leading up to the ‘Dark of the Moon’ (30June-4July) is the time of increasing celestial and gravitational extremes.
+The Last Quarter Moon (17 June) leading up to the ‘Dark of the Moon’ (20-24 June) is the time of increasing celestial and gravitational extremes.
 This is traditionally considered the ‘best’ time to cut wood; set fence posts and make fencing; lay foundations and paving; spread gravel and sand; create rock gardens, fountains, ponds and pools and set stones into position; building projects of all sorts are favoured.
 It is a good time to mow lawns and cut or prune things back lightly to keep them short.
 Make and spread compost, feed garden beds and lawns.
 It is a great time to eliminate brush, scrub, weed trees, and other unwanted vegetation.
 This is also an excellent time for a general ‘clean and tidy’ all around the garden and inside as well.

 In many colder regions, these are the last days to complete essential garden jobs like planting before the time of hibernation and rest begins in the gardens.
 For the next two or three months seed, smaller seedlings and cuttings will grow best with artificial heating under cover or in very sheltered spots outdoors.
 Dormant and hardy things like deciduous fruit trees, ornamental shrubs and Roses will be planted outdoors whenever weather permits.